-The SRMC Medical Library is equipped with texts, periodicals, and journals that cover all of the College' disciplines.
-The Library has computers that are equipped with Internet services to access databases such as PubMed, Micromedex, OVID, and MEDLARS.
+The Library has computers that are equipped with Internet services to access databases such as PubMed, Micromedex, CINAHL and MEDLARS.
 PubMed is the major source used for reference and contains an excellent consumer information website.
 MEDLARS (Medical Literature Analysis and Retrieval System) is a system of databases and databanks offered by the National Library of Medicine.
 A person may search files either to produce a list of publications (bibliographic citations) or to retrieve factual information on a specific question.
 MEDLARS databases are used by universities, medical schools, hospitals, government agencies, commercial and non-profit organizations and private individuals.
 CINAHL provides evidence-based information for 17 allied health disciplines, including nursing, radiologic technology and sonography with 1401 full-text journals, 170 continuing education modules, 134 evidence-based care sheets and 169 quick lessons.
 CINAHL is one of the largest and most in-depth research databases in the United States and contains over 4,500,000 records with 5,300 journals indexed.
-Computer literature searches also are available from the Library.
+Computer literature searches are also available from the Library.
 Reprints that are not available in the Library are secured through Interlibrary Loan (ILL).

-Lost & Found
+Lost and Found

-Missing items should be reported to the Receptionist.
+Missing items should be reported to the receptionist.
 The receptionist will accept articles found on campus and store them for 60 days.
 Articles that are not claimed within the timeframe will be given to a local non-profit organization.
 Students are responsible for the security of their personal items.
 The College and Southside Regional Medical Center will not assume responsibility for students' personal items.

-Non-Academic Student Concern
+Non-Academic Student Concerns

 Southside College of Health Sciences is committed to providing students with an avenue to discuss problems, express concerns, and to work with College officials toward resolutions.
 These concerns should be general in nature and not related to instruction or academic matters.
-Concerns may include, but not limited to, concerns about the parking lot, bathroom maintenance, classroom cleanliness, and facility issues.
+Concerns may include, but not limited to, the parking lot, bathroom maintenance, classroom cleanliness, and facility issues.